EricL0wry/iss-tracker/README.md

 # International Space Station Tracker

-The International Space Station Tracker is a full stack JavaScript application for users who want to view the current position on the ISS on a map, along with the latitude and longitude and a photo (if available).
+The International Space Station Tracker is a full-stack mobile responsive JavaScript application for users who want to view the current position on the ISS on a map along with the latitude, longitude, and a photo (if available).

-This application combines Google's [Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/tutorial) and [Places Library API](https://developers.google.com/maps/documentation/javascript/places), along with the [Open Notify ISS Locator API](http://open-notify.org/Open-Notify-API/ISS-Location-Now/) to display map, coordinate, description, and photo information.
+This application combines three Google APIs ([Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/tutorial), [Geocoding API](https://developers.google.com/maps/documentation/geocoding/start), and [Places Library API](https://developers.google.com/maps/documentation/javascript/places)), along with the [Open Notify ISS Locator API](http://open-notify.org/Open-Notify-API/ISS-Location-Now/) to display map, coordinate, description, and photo information.

 ## Live Demo